Giwayume/godot-svg/README.md

 Resolving the following issues in Godot core will improve this plugin.
 Please visit them and give a thumbs up.

-1. [OpenGL: MSAA antialiasing is not reimplemented yet](https://github.com/godotengine/godot/issues/69462) - SVGs are drawn on meshes, there are noticable aliasing artifacts especially as you scale out.
-This will fix that.

-2. [Expose _edit_get_rect, _edit_use_rect to gdscript](https://github.com/godotengine/godot-proposals/issues/5289) - SVG2D is set up as a custom node, without this engine feature you cannot resize and rescale it with editor controls (must use the inspector).
+1. [Expose _edit_get_rect, _edit_use_rect to gdscript](https://github.com/godotengine/godot-proposals/issues/5289) - SVG2D is set up as a custom node, without this engine feature you cannot resize and rescale it with editor controls (must use the inspector).

 ## Installation